onflow/flow/flips/20210916-nft-metadata.md

 calling the `pub fun resolveView(_ type: Type): AnyStruct` method passing the desired type in as an argument.

-This proposal by no means precludes the use of member variable on the NFT resource itself, in fact ideally all immutable data for an NFT is stored as immutable members of the NFT resource and views are resolved and created by accessing those immutable members.
+This proposal by no means precludes the use of member variable on the NFT resource itself.
+In fact, ideally all immutable data for an NFT is stored as immutable members of the NFT resource and views are resolved and created by accessing those immutable members.